merunga/hablemosquechua-web/english.md

 * define and activate tweeting saesons.
 * done!

-### 2) Replicate the complete hablemosquehcua robot ¡on your own services!
+### 2) Replicate the complete hablemosquehcua robot ¡on your own server!
 * The source-code is [here](https://github.com/merunga/hablemosquechua/){:target="_blank"}